Victorian Artists' Society: Today

 Art classes and workshops are offered to a minimum age of 16 and operate in four term sessions a year.
 Classes include painting, watercolour, pastel, oil, acrylic, drawing, and sculpture.
 18 different art classes are offered each week in the studio.
-The gallery viewing hours operate from 10am to 4pm Monday to Friday, and 1pm to 4pm on Saturday and Sunday.
+The gallery viewing hours operate from 10am to 4pm Monday to Friday, and 11am to 4pm on Saturday and Sunday.
 The gallery is closed on public holidays.
-Classes are held in the studio six days a week.
+Classes are held in the everyday of the week.

 Membership is restricted to 1000, a figure last reached in 1979, and is open for new members to join for approximately $90.
 Membership is open to all persons interested in the fine arts, with the emphasis on practising artists.

 As of 2021, the current society president is Eileen Mackley, who joined the VAS board 29 December 2008, and was appointed president 5 December 2013.
 Ron Smith is head of media enquiries.

 Exhibitions are held annually, including the seasonal spring, summer, autumn and winter exhibitions, with awards given at each.
 Every year, the society presents the ‘Mavis Little VAS Artist of the Year Award’ to the artist receiving the most votes from exhibitors through that year.

-In 2020, The Victorian Artists’ Society launched an online art gallery called ‘Art for Sale,’ creating the opportunity for local Victorian artists to sell their works to a domestic and international online audience.
+In 2020, The Victorian Artists’ Society launched an online art gallery called creating the opportunity for local Victorian artists to sell their works to a domestic and international online audience.
 The mediums of art for sale included paintings, sculptures, prints and digital art.
 This free of charge online event ran from 26 August to 31 December 2020.

 In 2020, the Victorian Artists’ Society celebrated their 150th anniversary.
 The society released with historical information, drawings, and photographs, titled ‘Victorian Artists Society 1870 – 2020 Celebrating 150 Years’, edited by Rosemary Noble.
-To celebrate 150 years of the Artists’ Society on March 10, 2020, the Governor of Victoria, Linda Dessau AC, gave a speech saying “almost every notable Australian painter from the late 19th to early 20th centuries was associated with the VAS.
+Celebrating 150 years of the Artists’ Society on March 10, 2020, the Governor of Victoria, Linda Dessau AC, in her speech remarked that “almost every notable Australian painter from the late 19th to early 20th centuries was associated with the VAS.
 Fortunately for the people of Victoria, and thanks to the National Gallery of Victoria, many of their works grace the walls at Government House.”